CloudifySource/cloudify-recipes/apps/lamp/README.md

 * [mysql](../../services/mysql/README.md)
 * [apacheLB](../../services/apacheLB/README.md)

-The LAMP recipe installs a small sample application uses php code which retrieves data from a MySQL DB(used by this recipe).
+The LAMP recipe installs a small sample application that uses php code which retrieves data from a MySQL DB(used by this recipe).

 The LAMP recipe also installs a [Hangman game (HTML 5)](https://01.org/html5webapps/webapps/hangonman).